MartinF99/Falcom-saves/README.md

 For Trails of Cold steel iv: includes a save file after beating the normal ending for an additional cutscene during the True ending route

+## BONUS
+- Kitty talk for dummies, typed out from FC